FRC4048/robot-docs/docs/subsystem-logging.md

 There are two different ways of creating `LoggableInputs`.

-The *Legacy* method involves extending `FolderLoggableInputs` and declaring the properties by hand and how they are written and read from the log.
+The *Legacy method* involves extending `FolderLoggableInputs` and declaring the properties by hand and how they are written and read from the log.

-The second method is using one of the prebuilt input classes with customizable parameters that can be selected using the corresponding Builder.
+The *recommended method* is using one of the prebuilt input classes with customizable parameters that can be selected using the corresponding Builder.
-If using [method 2](#method-2) you can use one of the prebuilt `FolderInputs` classes.
+If using the [*recommended method*](#method-2) you can use one of the prebuilt `FolderInputs` classes.

 ``` mermaid
 classDiagram